Point counts, automorphisms, and gonalities of Shimura curves: Tetragonal Shimura curves

+\begin{remark} Note that our definition of tetragonal simply means that the curve admits a degree~$4$ map to the projective line; it does not mean that the curve has gonality \emph{exactly}~$4$, though it implies that it has gonality $2, 3,$ or $4$. \end{remark}

 \begin{definition} Let $F$ be a perfect field.
-We call a curve $X$ over $F$ of genus $g(X) \geq 2$ \emph{tetragonal} if there exists a degree $4$ map from $X$ to $\mathbb{P}^1_F$ over $F$.
-We call $X$ \emph{geometrically tetragonal} if its base change to $\bar{F}$ is tetragonal. \end{definition}
+We call a curve $X$ over $F$ \emph{sub-hyperelliptic} if it is hyperelliptic or has genus $0$ or $1$.
+We call $X$ \emph{geometrically sub-hyperelliptic} if its base change to $\overline{F}$ is sub-hyperelliptic. \end{definition}

 We recall in the next two subsections the Castelnuovo--Severi criterion and some quick consequences as well as prior work on curves $X_0^D(N)$ of low gonality.
 These provide methods to narrow lists of candidate curves $X_0^D(N)$ prior to our application of point counts to a select finite list of candidates in the final subsection.